GambitBSM/gambit_1.0/vacuum_stability_readme.txt

 coupling is a minimum, and returns a double pair containing the expected lifetime of the universe before a decay to a high energy vacuum and the scale at which this high energy minimum exists.

--default_scale: set this as the function to use in the rules section of the yaml file if you want to run the spectrum up and check for errors without finding the high energy minimum (so if you either want to choose a scale in the yaml options or let it go to the default scale).

 Capability: expected_lifetime